 The Asia-Europe Foundation (ASEF) and the United Nations University-Institute on Comparative Regional Integration Studies (UNU-CRIS) organised a presentation of the ASEM Outlook Report 2012 in Bangkok (Thailand) on 11 March 2013.

 The ASEM Outlook Report 2012 is part of the ASEM Outlook project.
-This project, established in 2005, is a series of workshops designed to examine the scope and depth of Asia-Europe relations.
+This project, established in 2005, was a series of workshops designed to examine the scope and depth of Asia-Europe relations.
 The key findings of the report that were presented in Bangkok include: Asia and Europe must build bi-regional strategic partnerships centred on mutual interests in targeted fields, they should jointly address the issues of equitable access, and they should further integrate non-state actors in policy formulation and implementation.

 The presentation was followed by a discussion with a panel of experts representing different sectors including the media, government, think tanks and academia.
 The panel discussed the current status of Asia-Europe relations, the future trends and challenges facing each region, and the potential for further cooperation between the two regions.